-Last year the California Department of Fish and Wildlife reported OR54, a wolf that has traveled extensively through Plumas, Lassen, Butte, Tehama and other counties, was found dead in Shasta County, which has led to a state investigation as to the cause of her death.
+In 2020, the California Department of Fish and Wildlife reported OR54, a wolf that traveled extensively through Lassen, Plumas, Butte, Tehama and other counties, was found dead in Shasta County.
 Photo courtesy U.S. Fish and Wildlife Service

 Two scientists from the California Department of Fish and Wildlife visit Jensen Hall at 6 p.m.
 Wednesday, May 12 to answer all the public’s questions about wolves in Lassen County, the state and the nation.